jnovack/self-signed-server/README.md

 root certificate is available for download over HTTP while a "whoami"-like response is served over HTTPS to prove you are loadbalancing properly.

-In typical usage, the loadbalancer reverse proxy in front of this server would not care about the self-signed nature of the backend server and should present its own valid certificate to the end-user.
+In typical usage, the loadbalancer reverse proxy in front of this server SHOULD NOT care about the self-signed nature of the backend server and MUST present its own valid certificate to the end-user.

 ## Quick Start